 Our first lunch in Melaka would be a takeaway.
 Yes, we’ll “tabao” back for the elderly and dine right at the comfort of our sea-facing apartment.
 I’m sure the view surpassed that of most restaurants? ;)

-Travel and Save: Don’t forget to get S$45 off your first Airbnb stay through this special link
+Travel and Save: Don’t forget to get S$62 off your first Airbnb stay and experience.

 Walking around the Elements Mall, we passed by many mid-scale restaurants.
 I was eyeing a Chirashi Don from a Japanese restaurant, but that didn’t seem like an appropriate dish for takeaways.